THE FAIR CREDIT REPORTING ACT: A CONSUMER'S GUIDE

 To request a free copy of your credit reports, go to AnnualCreditReport.com.

 Different CRAs may include different information so be sure to request and carefully review all three reports from Equifax, Experian, and TransUnion.
-If you find any credit report errors, you have the legal right to dispute them.
+If you find any credit report errors, you have the legal right to dispute your credit report history.
 Since this can be a complicated process, it is important to follow certain steps when you dispute credit report errors.

 If you find inaccurate credit report information, notify the CRA.
 You can also notify the creditor that furnished the data.
 However, you must file a dispute with the credit bureau to be protected.
 According to the FCRA:

-- When the CRA receives your dispute, it must investigate your claim.
+- When the CRA receives your credit report dispute, it must investigate your claim.
 This includes contacting the creditor that provided the disputed information.

 - When the creditor receives your dispute, it must investigate your claim and report its findings.